rysuds/dunebuggy/README.md

 ### Creating a new query

-Sandsnake also allows you to create a new using an existing Dune.xyz account.You'll just need to pass in your username/password into the `Dune` object in order to login.
+Dunebuggy also allows you to create a new using an existing Dune.xyz account.You'll just need to pass in your username/password into the `Dune` object in order to login.
 After logging in, you should be able to retrieve your `user_id`

 ```python
 import os